mclegoman/luminance/ResourcepackGuide/AddingShaders.md

 The `"config"` field has a list of uniform config values, which determines how the uniforms are turning into the actual numbers. the names are prefixed with the index of the value being overriden, so 0_ for configuring the first override value, 1_ for the second etc
 - `"luminance_time"` has a config value called `period` for how often it loops
-- most if not all uniforms have a `range` config, which remaps the range of the uniform, in this case from `0-1` to `4-5`, there are quite a few subtleties with how this works, for which I've made a [dedicated page](Range.md)
+- when overriding, all uniforms have a `range` config, which remaps the range of the uniform, in this case from `0-1` to `4-5`, there are quite a few subtleties with how this works, for which I've made a [dedicated page](Range.md)

-If a shader's uniform name is already the name of a dynamic uniform (like it is in luminace:post/merge), it can be configured the same way with a prefix of 0_:
+If a shader's uniform name is already the name of a dynamic uniform (like it is in luminace:post/merge), it can be configured the same way, with a prefix of `0_`:
 ```json
 {
   "name": "luminance_time",